NorthernMan54/homebridge-alexa/README.md

 * Alexa, set thermostat to 20
 * Alexa, set thermostat to heat/cool/automatic/off

+### For Thermostat's only

+* Alexa, turn off thermostat
+* Alexa, turn on thermostat

+The `Turn On` thermostat behaviour is configured in the Optional Setting config menu under `Thermostat Turn On Behaviour`, and unless this is configured `Turn On` is disabled, and alexa will respond with `That command does not work on device`.

 Adamo Maisano provided a deeper [comparison](https://github.com/NorthernMan54/homebridge-alexa/wiki/Thermostat-Voice-Control-Comparison) of Thermostat Voice Control [here](https://github.com/NorthernMan54/homebridge-alexa/wiki/Thermostat-Voice-Control-Comparison).